How to become a veterinarian

 How many years does it take to become a veterinarian?

-Veterinarians need to complete 8 years of postsecondary education before they begin to practice.
 In addition, some students work in laboratories or other settings between their bachelor’s and doctoral degrees.
 Although this provides invaluable experience and can improve a candidate’s doctoral application, it extends the time before a candidate is qualified to work.

-9 steps to becoming a veterinarian
+7 steps to becoming a vet

-Step 2 – Get an undergraduate degree
+Step 1 – Get an undergraduate degree

 Although a bachelor’s degree is required to apply for vet school, there is no bachelor’s degree in veterinary medicine.
 Therefore, students are advised to choose a relevant major, like animal sciences, wildlife biology, zoology, biology, chemistry, microbiology, or biochemistry.

-Students working toward a DVM often state that they are “pre-vet” indicating that they are getting a 4-year degree as a stepping stone to a veterinary graduate program.
+Students working toward a DVM often state that they are “pre-vet”, indicating that they are getting a 4-year degree as a stepping stone to a veterinary graduate program.

 The courses required to be admitted into a doctoral program depend on the specific program, so make sure to research these for your chosen DVM program.
 The Association of American Veterinary Medical Colleges provides a list of course prerequisites for different colleges and programs.

-Step 4 – Apply to vet school
+Step 3 – Apply to vet school

 While applying for vet school is competitive, it isn’t impossible – and thousands of people are accepted every year.

 The American Association of Veterinary Medical Colleges offers a centralized application portal, which makes it easier to apply to multiple schools.
 Students need to meet the specific prerequisites of each program to apply.
-Those prerequisites typically include:

-- an undergraduate GPA of 3.0 or 3.5 or above, depending on the program
+- An undergraduate GPA of 3.0 or 3.5 or above, depending on the program

-- experience working with animals in any capacity is helpful
+- Experience working with animals in any capacity is helpful

 - GRE or MCAT, standardized tests required for entrance into veterinary school and other graduate programs

-- letters of recommendation from undergraduate professors or current veterinarians you have worked or volunteered under
+- Letters of recommendation from undergraduate professors or current veterinarians you have worked or volunteered under

 When applying to vet school, you may notice that some schools offer a Doctorate of Veterinary Medicine (DVM), while others offer a Veterinary Medical Doctor degree (VMD).
 This is just a naming convention, there is no difference in the degree itself.